26 Best Movies to learn Japanese in 2026

 Tampopo is a Japanese classic comedy released in 1985.
 The title translates to ‘dandelion,’ which seems appropriate given that the film is about a poor ramen shop owner.
 With the help of a new friend, he sets out to enhance the quality of her offerings.

-Their journey involves arguments, mishaps, and accidents leading to the brink of death, trials and errors, and comedy.
-The language is easy to understand, but the film has several sophisticated ideas to keep your attention on the edge of your seat.
+Their journey involves arguments, mishaps, and accidents that lead to the brink of death, trials and errors, and comedy.
+The language is easy to understand, but the film has several sophisticated ideas that keep your attention on the edge of your seat.

-Aside from the language, it provides some interesting insights into Japanese cultures, like its concern with food.
+Aside from the language, it provides some interesting insights into Japanese culture, such as its emphasis on food.

 16. Seven Samurai (七人の侍) — 1954